CEO Continuity Policy

 In accordance with good-governance best practice, the Ontario Trillium Foundation establishes a policy to ensure the stability and ongoing accountability of the Foundation in the event of the disability, death or temporary absence of its Chief Executive Officer, and to facilitate the transition to both interim and longer-term leadership should it become necessary.

-The purpose of this policy is to set forward clear responsibilities for appointing an acting CEO in the event of an unanticipated absence.
+The purpose of this policy is to set forward responsibilities for the appointment of an acting CEO in the event of an unanticipated absence.

 The OTF Board of Directors is responsible for governing the affairs of the Foundation, including appointing a CEO of the Foundation and ensuring the CEO is accountable to the Chair and the Board for the management and administration of the Foundation.

-The Board of Directors authorizes the Executive Committee of the Foundation to appoint an acting CEO in the event of an unplanned absence of the CEO.
+The Board of Directors authorizes the Executive Steering Committee of the Foundation to recommend an acting CEO for Board approval, in the event of an unplanned absence of the CEO.

 3.1 Timely Response